john-science/python_for_scientists/classes/11_scipy/lecture_11.md

 ![Interpolating Sine](../../resources/sin_two_fits.png)

-There are several other `kind` option for how we might want to build the interpolated line:
+There are several other `kind` options to help us build an interpolated line:

  * linear
  * nearest